davibarreira/Optimization/README.md

 # Optimization

-Repository for Optimization algorithms implementation
+This repository is for Optimization algorithms implementation tests.
+It serves as a personal sandbox.